 EDSN is a network of Europe and Eurasia scholars investigating the nexus between democracy and security, with special attention paid to the conditional and non-conditional impetuses for democratic reform.
-EDSN recently successfully finalized its first year, in which prominent scholars from the United States, Europe, and Eurasia developed written products, hosted events, and made key contributions to research and policy related to democracy and security.
+In its first two years, the EDSN fellowship has included prominent scholars from the United States, Europe, and Eurasia and given them an environment to make key contributions to research and policy related to democracy and security.
+After just two years, EDSN alumni include senior-level ministers in governments, diplomats, notable scholars, and analysts.

-For 2018-19, EDSN will provide seven new fellowships to emerging and established policy scholars and practitioners interested in in security and deterrence as aspects of state reform, conditionality, and Euro-Atlantic integration.
+For 2019-20, EDSN will provide seven new fellowships to emerging and established policy scholars and practitioners interested in exploring the relationship between democracy and security with an emphasis on political development and democratic transitions.

 The EDSN fellowship is a unique opportunity for collaborative scholarship and policy advisory, bringing together a diverse group of accomplished and entrepreneurial policy scholars and practitioners.
 The EDSN fellowship is aimed to be an intellectual experience, offering participants the opportunity to explore rarely-elaborated concepts and issues at a deep level, but tied to practical questions of policy.